mikewesthad/twine-resources/library-integrations/animate.css/readme.md

 ## Animate.css

 This demo integrates [animate.css](https://daneden.github.io/animate.css/) into Twine.
+Animate.css works by providing a set of pre-built CSS animations that can be applied to elements simply by using a set of class names.
 See the passages and story stylesheets in examples.html for instructions and see animate.css's [readme](https://github.com/daneden/animate.css/blob/master/README.md) for additional documentation.

 ## Resources